newhavenio/newhavenio.github.io/README.md

 ## License ##

 This program is licensed under the MIT License.
+Details can be found in `LICENSE.CODE`.
 Blog posts published herein are licensed under the Creative Commons Attribution 4.0 License.
-Details can be found in `LICENSE`.
+Details can be found in `LICENSE.CONTENT`.